 Colors can help you highlight what’s important or they can derail your dashboard.
 But when speaking of colors, we all have a wide array of preconceptions regarding different colors.
 For example, red is commonly seen as a bad sign, while green is commonly seen as a good sign.

 Naturally, as you’re designing your dashboard, you have to consider this and remember to keep basic design psychology principles in mind.

 However, to avoid chart confusion and derailing from your story, there are three types of color schemes you can use on your dashboards – diverging, sequential, and categorical.

 - Use diverging color schemes when a central value is shared between both ends.

 - Use sequential colors with numeric or ordered values.

 - Use categorical colors with distinct variables without any order.

 8. Highlight What’s Important

-Design visualizations so that they focus the user on what’s most important about your data story.
+Design visualizations to focus the user on the most important thing about your data story.
 Highlighting key points, trends, and bounds within your data can be key to providing your end users with the quick insights they need.